jamesisaac/react-native-background-task/README.md

 - Should be called at the top level of your JS, **not** inside a component.
   This is because in headless mode no components are mounted, but the code still needs to be accessible.
-- Will overwrite any previously registered task.
+- Will overwrite any previously defined task.
-- Will `console.error` if it can't register the task.

 Parameters: